Here is what to expect in and around the hive in January.

 - Cut-outs tend to be easier this time of year, when populations are low.

-- Ensure that the hive cover is properly secured.
+- Ensure that the hive cover is properly secured and weighted down.

 - Check for evidence of critters living in the nice, toasty hive.

 - Remove ice blocking the hive entrance, to give the colonies better ventilation.
 Don’t worry about snow around the entrance or hive body; it allows enough airflow and may help insulate the bees.